Geoffrey Massey

 Gift to the Architect from B.C.
 Binning

 This painting was a gift to Geoffrey Massey and his family in the 1960s following the birth of their first three children.
 The design, a series of boats each adorning the names of Geoff and Ruth’s children, lay out in humorous and whimsical assembly. reminiscent of their love for sailing and the innocence of childhood.
 Binning was a long-time friend of Geoff’s, playing a critical in role in what would become a remarkable partnership with Arthur Erickson.
-Symbolized by the myriad of Binning drawings and paintings that warmingly adorned the walls of Geoff’s home, this deep friendship speaks to the profound associations between the artistic and architectural worlds in the golden age of West Coast Modernism.
-Geoff fondly recalled that, in the 1970s following the birth of his daughter, Binning retrieved the painting only to return it shortly thereafter with a fourth boat added to complete the fleet.
+Symbolized by the myriad of Binning drawings and paintings that warmingly adorn the walls of Geoff’s home, this deep friendship speaks to the profound associations between the artistic and architectural worlds in the golden age of West Coast Modernism.
+Geoff fondly recalls that, in the 1970s following the birth of his daughter, Binning retrieved the painting only to return it shortly thereafter with a fourth boat added to complete the fleet.

 Found Objects on Wood